-Second, we investigate when workers engage in conflict and find that conflict rises with inflation.
 Consistent with previous findings from Stantcheva (2024), respondents say that the costly actions were primarily motivated by wanting wages to keep up with inflation.
 Additionally, when asked how they would behave at different rates of inflation, respondents were more likely to engage in conflict with employers when inflation was higher.
 We complement this result with observational evidence that conflict between workers and firms is more likely when inflation is higher.
 In cross-country panel regressions using data from 1964 to 2022, we document a robust positive correlation between inflation and conflict, proxied by labor market strikes.

 We propose a tractable "conflict cost" model to capture this state-dependent nature of wage setting, and deliver analytical and quantitative insights about how conflict affects the welfare costs of inflation.
 In line with our survey evidence, workers in the model receive a default nominal wage offer from their employer.
 Unless the offer is fully indexed to inflation, the worker's offered real wage falls when inflation rises.
 In response, workers optimally choose whether to engage in conflict with employers.
 Conflict increases the worker's nominal wage beyond their employer's offer, ensuring that it keeps up with inflation.
 However, conflict is costly.
-Similar to the menu cost literature, workers face idiosyncratic productivity shocks, and the "conflict cost" of increasing wages beyond the employer's offer takes the "Calvo-plus" form of Nakamura and Steinsson (2010) and Auclert, Rigato, Rognlie, and Straub (2024a).
+Similar to the menu cost literature, workers face idiosyncratic productivity shocks, and the "conflict cost" of increasing wages beyond the employer's offer takes the "Calvo-plus" form of Nakamura and Steinsson (2010) and Auclert et al. (2024).
 In our model, costly conflict is more likely when inflation increases, consistent with the state-dependence in our motivating evidence.
 Intuitively, as inflation rises, workers' real wages lag further behind in the absence of conflict.
 Thus, the wage gain they can achieve through conflict grows, leading more workers to choose costly conflict so that their wages can keep up with inflation.

 Our main analytical result characterizes the welfare costs of inflation shocks to workers.
-The path of real wages is no longer sufficient to inform worker welfare in this setting.
-In particular, wage catchup after inflation which workers achieve through more frequent conflict does not raise welfare.
+The path of real wages is no longer sufficient to inform worker welfare in this setting due to costly conflict.
+In particular wage catch-up after inflation, which workers achieve through more frequent conflict, does not raise welfare.
 On the margin, the extra conflict costs paid by workers to ensure higher wages cancels out the benefits of the higher wages.
 The cancellation follows from worker optimality and the envelope theorem of Milgrom and Segal (2002), applied to discrete conflict choices.
-Instead, the impact of inflation shocks would affect real wages if workers' conflict decisions had not moved with inflation.
+Instead, the impact of inflation shocks on worker welfare is determined by "wage erosion", which we define as how inflation shocks would affect real wages if workers' conflict decisions had not moved with inflation.
 As such, the welfare costs of inflation in the labor market can be significant even if real wages do not fall, as workers must take more frequent costly actions to ensure wage catch-up.
 Moreover, unlike falls in the real wage, which redistribute from workers to firms, conflict costs create aggregate losses too.